Lolita (1997 film): Production

 The first screen adaptation of the book, 1962's Lolita, was credited solely to Nabokov, although it was heavily revised by Stanley Kubrick and James Harris and was directed by Kubrick.

 The screenplay for the 1997 version, more faithful to the text of the novel than the earlier motion picture, is credited to Stephen Schiff, a writer for The New Yorker, Vanity Fair, and other magazines.
 Schiff was hired to write it as his first movie script after the film's producers had rejected commissioned screenplays from the more experienced screenwriters and directors James Dearden (Fatal Attraction), Harold Pinter, and David Mamet.
 According to Schiff:Right from the beginning, it was clear to all of us that this movie was not a "remake" of Kubrick's film.
 Rather, we were out to make a new adaptation of a very great novel.
 Some of the filmmakers involved actually looked upon the Kubrick version as a kind of "what not to do."
 I had somewhat fonder memories of it than that, but I had not seen it for maybe fifteen years, and I didn't allow myself to go back to it again.Schiff added that Kubrick's film might better have been titled Quilty, since the director had allowed the character of Quilty to "take over the movie".

+An early draft of the script reveals that, as in the novel, Dolores Haze would be twelve years old at the beginning of the film.
+At an unknown stage, the age was changed to fourteen.
+To accommodate this, the story's timeline was compressed to three years instead of the novel's five, with the ending of the film taking place in 1950 instead of the original 1952.
+In the final film, Dolores' age (fourteen) is only clearly mentioned once, during a scene which, in the early drafts, would have taken place in 1949.

 Lyne states in the DVD commentary that he prefers location shooting even though it is more difficult in some respects, and that the home of Charlotte Haze was filmed in Wilmington, North Carolina.